karunakarrao/DevOps/Docker/Docker-notes.md

 Q. how the Docker container works ?
 ---------------------------------------------------------------------------------------------------------------------
 1).
-You execute "docker run hello-world" command where hello-world is the name of an image.
+You execute `docker run hello-world` command where `hello-world` is the name of an image.

 2).
 Docker client reaches out to the daemon, tells it to get the hello-world image and run a container from that.

 3).
-Docker daemon looks for the image within your local repository and realizes that it's not there, resulting in the Unable to find image 'hello-world:latest' locally that's printed on your terminal.
+Docker daemon looks for the image within your local repository and realizes that it's not there, resulting in the Unable to find image `hello-world:latest` locally that's printed on your terminal.

 4).
 The daemon then reaches out to the default public registry which is Docker Hub and pulls in the latest copy of the hello-world image, indicated by the latest: Pulling from library/hello-world line in your terminal.